tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/04_scope_and_effectively_final.md

 		});
 	}

-Notice how we get a compiler failure when accessing the variable.
+If you try and compile this, you'll get a compiler failure when accessing the variable.
 This is because the variable isn't final.
-Let's go back and make it final.

-[side-bar slide]
+We'd need to add `final` to make it compile.

+    final int retirementAge = 55;

+A>
-As a side bar, passing the environment into an anonymous inner class like this is an example of a closure.
+A> Passing the environment into an anonymous inner class like this is an example of a closure.
 The environment is what a closure "closes" over; it has to capture the variables it needs to do its job.
 The Java compiler achieves this using the copy trick rather than try and manage multiple changes to the same variable.
 In the context of closures, this is called _variable capture_.

-[end side-bar]
+A>

 Java 8 introduces the idea of "effectively final" which means that if the compiler can work out that a particular variable is _never_ changed, it can be used where ever a final variable would have be used.
 It interprets it as "effectively" final.

 In our example, if we switch to Java 8 and drop the `final` keyword.
 Things still compile.
 No need to make the variable final.
 Java knows that the variable doesn't change so it makes it effectively final.
-It's very neat.

     int retirementAge = 55;

-Of course, you could make it final if you wanted.
+Of course, it still compiles if you were to make it final.

 But how about if we try and modify the variable after we've initialised it?

+    int retirementAge = 55;
+    // ...
     retirementAge = 65;

-The compiler spots the change and can no long treat the variable as effectively final and so we get the original compilation error asking us to make it final.
+The compiler spots the change and can no longer treat the variable as effectively final.
+We get the original compilation error asking us to make it final.
 Conversely, if adding the `final` keyword to a variable declaration doesn't cause a compiler error, then the variable is effectively final.

-I've been demonstrating the point here with an anonymous class because the idea of effectively final isn't something specific to lambdas.
-It is of course applicable to lambdas.
-If I convert this anonymous class into a lambda, nothing changes.
+I've been demonstrating the point here with an anonymous class examples because the idea of effectively final isn't something specific to lambdas.
+It is of course applicable to lambdas though.
+You can convert this anonymous class above into a lambda and nothing changes.
 There's still no need to make the variable final.

-[end-demo]

-One other thing.
+### Circumventing Final

 You can still get round the safety net by passing in final objects or arrays and then change their internals in your lambda.

-As an example, I'm going to write some very imperative code.
-Please don't take this as an example of writing idiomatic functional code.

-Taking our list of people, lets say I want to sum all their ages.
+For example, taking our list of people, lets say we want to sum all their ages.
 I could create a method to loop and sum like this;

     private static int sumAllAges(List<Person> people) {
         int sum = 0;